plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

+(translating-text-strings-manually-translated-message-ids-label)=

 ### Manually translated message IDs

-If you need to manipulate translated text outside page templates, you need to perform the final translation manually.
-For instance this is needed when you are building human readable strings in python code, for instance when creating some messages that are sent by e-mail to the end user.
+If you need to manipulate translated text outside page templates, then you need to perform the final translation manually.
+This is needed when you are building human-readable strings in Python code, for example when creating some messages that are sent by email to the end user.

 Translation always needs context.
 That means under which site the translation happens.